Financial Support Information

 OSAP is a financial aid program that can help you with the cost of college or university.
 Funding is available for both full- and part-time postsecondary students and is based on several factors, including family income.

-If your parents' household income is too high, OSAP may not cover all of your university costs.
+If your parents' household income is above a certain threshold, OSAP may not cover all your university costs.
 In this case, you may want to check out personal bank loans or lines of credit.
 Unlike OSAP, bank loans charge interest immediately.
 Most banks provide specialized student loans – contact a few local banks to compare products.